- *THIS PROCEDURE IS TYPICALLY PERFORMED BY A REGISTERED NURSE

 - If unable to pass suction catheter, do not attempt to give breaths to a plugged trach.
 CHANGE THE TRACH TUBE

-- Have adult assisting with procedure hold old tracheostomy tube in place
+- Have adult assisting with procedure hold old tracheostomy tube in place by placing two fingers on the faceplate

 - Assure tracheostomy tube cuff has been fully deflated, if applicable